THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 - Don’t cook with vegetable oils; use healthy fruit oils—olive, coconut, and avocado—instead!

 - When dining out, ask the server to hold the (likely) omega-6-rich dressings and sauces.
-Also, steer clear of fried foods, which are almost always cooked in the aforementioned vegetable oils.
+Also, steer clear of fried foods, which are almost always cooked in vegetable oils.
 (Learn more tips for healthy eating out here.)

 Really, consuming as close to a 1:1 ratio of omega-6s to omega-3s as possible doesn’t need to be difficult!